-Caroline Skuncik is Vice President/Senior Project Manager for the I-195 Redevelopment District Commission.
+Caroline Skuncik is the Acting Executive Director for the I-195 Redevelopment District Commission.
 Prior to joining the Commission, Ms. Skuncik worked at the Rhode Island Commerce Corporation where she led the Corporation’s real estate investment activities under the Rebuild Rhode Island Tax Credit and Tax Increment Financing programs.
 She has also worked as a Senior Project Manager for Urban Edge Housing Corporation in Boston where she managed real estate development projects, focusing on affordable housing and other community-oriented projects.
 Other professional experiences include consulting positions in planning and environmental policy firms.
 Caroline has a Master in City Planning degree from the Massachusetts Institute of Technology and a B.A. in Sociology and Environmental Studies from the College of William & Mary.

 Amber Ilcisko Operations Manager